greentfrapp/project-asimov/guide_fairness.md

 </div>
 <div class="emph">
   <p>
-    See above!
+    See above.
 Most of all, take a genuine interest in your application and its users!
   </p>
 </div>
 </div>